All About Roth

 Frequently Asked Questions

-Contributions will be made to the Roth Account via payroll deduction.
-You will also be able to change future contributions to the Roth Account at any time.
+Contributions can be made to the Roth Account via payroll deduction.
+You can also change future contributions to the Roth Account at any time.

 • How much can I contribute?

 You can contribute an amount that works for your budget.
-There is no minimum, but there are YMCA Retirement Fund and IRS contribution limits.
-Click here to learn more about the current 2023 contribution limits.
-This information will be updated later this year when the IRS publishes the limits for 2024.
+There is no minimum, but there are YMCA Retirement Fund contribution limits.
+Click here to learn more about the 2024 contribution limits.

-• How will contributions to the Roth Account grow with the Fund?
+• How do contributions to the Roth Account grow with the Fund?

 • When can I take a distribution from my Roth Account?